Installing Dundas BI on Linux

 1. Overview

-To install Dundas BI, download and run the Dundas BI Linux installer on your Linux server.
+To install Dundas BI directly on Linux, download and run the appropriate Dundas BI Linux installer for your OS.
 This will install the Dundas BI Deployment Wizard, which you then use to create and manage instances of Dundas BI.

 A Dundas BI instance is a named version of the Dundas BI product.
 As an example, you can install one instance for development, testing or staging purposes, and then have a second instance dedicated to production usage.
 Multiple instances of Dundas BI can also reside on the same server computer.

-This article walks through installing Dundas BI on Linux directly.
-You can also run Dundas BI Docker images or use Helm Charts to deploy on Kubernetes.
+Besides installing Dundas BI on Linux directly, you can also run Dundas BI Docker images or use Helm Charts to deploy on Kubernetes.
+After installation, users can log on to access the entire application from any device running a supported web browser.

 1.1.
 Supported Linux distributions